Insulation Investment Calculator

 COP, multiply it by 0.293.

-outside temperature is cooler or warmer than some assumed inside temperature,
+outside temperature is cooler or warmer than some assumed inside temperature (the base

-both be calculated against an inside temperature of 65F, which is
+both calculated against a base temperature of 65F, which is

 a little colder than most indoor spaces in winter, and much cooler in the